bwqr/testbed/README.md

 Executor handles user's code.
 It is placed inside the [backend](https://github.com/nanonetworking/kr-testbed-api/tree/master/backend) directory

 ### Testbed API
-Testbed API provides set of function to user in order to interact with Nanonetworking Testbed.
+Testbed API provides set of functions to user in order to interact with Nanonetworking Testbed.
 It is placed inside the [experiment](https://github.com/nanonetworking/kr-testbed-api/tree/master/experiment)

 ## Running the project